JENEV03/ETH_FUNCTIONSANDERRORS/README.md

 ## Usage
 1. Deploy this contract on the Ethereum blockchain.
 2. Call the functions with appropriate arguments to observe their behavior.

-Remember to handle exceptions carefully when interacting with smart contracts! 🚀

----

-Feel free to customize this README to include additional details or context specific to your project.
-If you have any questions or need further assistance, don't hesitate to ask! 😊